python/cpython/Doc/library/dis.rst

 .. opcode:: MATCH_CLASS (count)

-   TODO

-   TOS is a tuple of keyword attribute names.
-   TOS1 is the "class" being called.
-   TOS2 is the subject.
-   *oparg* is the number of positional sub-patterns.
+   TOS is a tuple of keyword attribute names, TOS1 is the class being matched against, and TOS2 is the match subject. *count* is the number of positional sub-patterns.

-   On match, replaces TOS1 with a tuple extracted attributes, and TOS with True.
-   On no match, replaces TOS with False.
+   If TOS2 is an instance of TOS1 and has the positional and keyword attributes required by *count* and TOS, replace TOS with ``True`` and TOS1 with a tuple of extracted attributes.
+Otherwise, replace TOS with ``False``.

    .. versionadded:: 3.10

 .. opcode:: MATCH_KEYS (copy)

-   TODO

-   TOS is a tuple of keys.
-   TOS1 is the match subject.

-   On failure, replaces TOS with None and pushes False.
+   TOS is a tuple of mapping keys, and TOS1 is the match subject.
+If TOS1 contains all of the keys in TOS, replace TOS with a tuple containing the corresponding values and push ``True``.
+Otherwisem, push ``False``.

+   TODO: This next bit is weird.
+Just make two non-arg opcodes?

-   On success, replaces TOS with a tuple of keys and pushes TRUE.
-If *oparg* is non-zero, gather remaining items into a dict and put it on the stack where the subject used to be.
+   If *copy* is non-zero, gather remaining items into a :class:`dict` and put it on the stack where the subject used to be.

    .. versionadded:: 3.10